crobin93/Youtube-Controller/README.md

 ### <ins>Installation</ins>

-1. Download and install `YoutubeControllerSetup.exe`.
+1. Download and install `Youtube Controller Setup v1.1.exe`.
-2. If the program is not already running in your system tray, Run `YoutubeController.exe` from the start menu.
+2. If the program is not already running in your system tray, Run `Youtube Controller 1.1.exe` from the start menu.
 3. Enjoy :]

 ### <ins>Controls</ins>